aldec/TySOM/SDx-platforms/README.md

 # TySOM - SDx-platforms

 This pages contains configuration platforms for Xilinx SDx tool for Aldec TySOM boards.
-All the configurations are ready to use with SDx and TySOM boards.
+Every configuration is ready to use with SDx and TySOM boards.

 ## TySOM-1-7Z030

-The configuration for Aldec TySOM-1-7Z030 board which contains
+The configuration for Aldec TySOM-1-7Z030 board consists of:

 SoC   |Miscellaneous
 :--------|:-----------